Why was the BTST settlement process changed on Zerodha?

 - Bonus/Split shares would be credited to the broker

 This was because on the day of the corporate action, since the shares were lying in the broker’s pool account, the broker was considered the owner.
 The broker then had to reconcile each and every transaction and give the necessary credits to the client.
-This had added to the operational overheads for the broker and had created a lot of confusion among clients.
-Hence, we have now moved to a new settlement process.
+This added to the broker's operational overheads and created a lot of confusion among clients.
+Hence, Zerodha has now moved to a new settlement process.

-Around May 2021, the clearing corporation and the depositories have now introduced changes in the settlement process.
-Clearing members can now earmark securities to be given to the clearing corporation from the client’s Demat account by way of EPI of securities, instead of moving the stocks from the client’s Demat to the broker’s pool and then to the clearing corporation.
+Around May 2021, the clearing corporation and the depositories have introduced changes (PDF) in the settlement process.
+Clearing members can now earmark securities to be given to the clearing corporation from the client’s Demat account by way of EPI of securities instead of moving the stocks from the client’s Demat to the broker’s pool and then to the clearing corporation.

-- 100 shares of Reliance is bought on Monday, sold on Tuesday and a BTST transaction is carried out.
+- 100 shares of Reliance are bought on Monday, sold on Tuesday, and a BTST transaction is carried out.

-- Shares bought on Monday (T day) will now be credited to your Demat account on T+2 day i.e. Wednesday after we receive it from the Clearing Corporation
+- Shares bought on Monday (T day) will now be credited to the client's demat account on T+1 day, i.e. Tuesday after we receive it from the Clearing Corporation (CC)

-- On the same day when the shares hit your demat account i.e. T+2, the shares will be earmarked for delivery for the sale transaction executed on Tuesday
+- On the same day when the shares hit the demat account, i.e. T+1, the shares will be earmarked for delivery for the sale transaction executed on Tuesday.

-The advantage with this process is, if you did a BTST transaction when there is a corporate action –
+The advantage of this process in case a client did a BTST transaction when there is a corporate action –

-- Dividends will be credited to your bank account, there is no need for the broker to reconcile
+- Dividends will be credited to the client’s bank account.
+There is no need for the broker to reconcile

-- Bonus and splits are credited to your Demat account
+- Bonus and splits are credited to the client’s demat account.

-- In case of any TDS on dividends, the dividend issuing company will file against your PAN and would reflect in your tax credit statement (Form 26AS) instead of it being passed on from the Broker's PAN.
+- In case of any TDS on dividends, the dividend issuing company will file against the client’s PAN and would reflect in the client’s tax credit statement (Form 26AS) instead of it being passed on from the Broker's PAN.

-However, since the shares now hit your Demat and get debited the next day, DP charges of Rs.13.5 + 18% GST is applicable on the BTST trade.
+However, since the shares now hit the client’s demat and get debited the next day, DP charges of Rs.13.5 + 18% GST is applicable on the BTST trade.